 - Event photographers

-Our cloud based volunteer system will offer you the ability to confirm hours for school or your own knowledge.
+Our cloud-based volunteer system will offer you the ability to confirm hours for school or your own knowledge.
 Community Service hours that are court ordered are confirmed upon completion of the application and service.
-There is a specific procedure for all Community Service applicants.
-Click here for instructions.
+There is a separate procedure for all Community Service applicants.
+No hours will count until your community service application is approved.

 No. However, we do maintain a database of interested persons who will be invited to apply for a home in their area.